-How long to cook a baked potato in the microwave until tender and fluffy is here.
-Fastest and best way to bake a potato and how to get crispy skin too when it is done shared below.
+This is how long to cook a baked potato in the microwave until tender and fluffy is here.
+It’s the fastest and best way to make baked potatoes without foil and how to get crispy skin too when it is done shared below.

-How Long to Cook a Sweet Potato Microwave
+How to Bake a Sweet Potato in the Microwave

 If you don’t have the ability of Baking a Potato in a Convection Oven, you can do it this way with brown russets or to microwave sweet potatoes too.
 The larger they are the longer it will take, obviously.
 The #1 trick is to poke all the way around the outside with a fork for the steam to escape. #2 is to run a paper towel under cool water and wrap the washed tater inside to keep it moist.